2018 INDEPENDENT BANK COMMUNITY GRANTS

 Priority will be given to funding projects and programs that closely align with the following funding priorities:

-Community Development — We support organizations and programs working in low- and moderate-income communities that focus on small business development, affordable housing, and job training.
+Community Development — We support organizations and programs working in low- and moderate-income communities that focus on small business development, affordable housing, financial literacy, and job training.

-Education — We support programs that promote academic achievement for low- and moderate-income students, facilitate merit-based access to higher education for underrepresented groups, and provide training for teachers and administrators working with low- and moderate-income students.
+Education — We support programs that promote academic achievement for low- and moderate-income students and facilitate merit-based access to higher education for underrepresented groups.

-Health & Human Services — We support organizations that help ensure access to quality health education programs and health care in low- and moderate-income areas.
-We also fund basic needs assistance and child care service, especially when offered in tandem with other self-sufficiency initiatives.
+Health and Human Services — We support organizations that help ensure access to quality health education programs and health care in low- and moderate-income areas.
+We also fund basic needs assistance and child care service when offered in tandem with other self-sufficiency initiatives.

 Independent Bank encourages projects that will be completed in partnership, cooperation, and consultation with other agencies.
 Further, programs that demonstrate effective use of volunteers, as well as board diversity and involvement, are encouraged.